islamicity24/AmazonCity/Mod 5 CLab Migrating a Database to RDS Lab.md

 Tip #1 (click to expand)
 Here is the syntax that you can use to connect: mysql -u admin -p --host <rds-endpoint>
 Replace <rds-endpoint> with the actual RDS endpoint for your RDS instance.
 After you run the command, it will prompt you to enter the **password** for the RDS instance.
-You defined this password when you created the RDS instance.
+You defined this password when you created the RDS instance.<br>
 Tip #2 (click to expand)
 Even if you enter the RDS endpoint and database password correctly, you still won't be able to connect.
 You must update the `inbound rules of the security group` that the RDS instance runs in.
-The MySQL client software tries to connect to the database on TCP port 3306.
+The MySQL client software tries to connect to the database on TCP port 3306.<br>
 Tip #3 (click to expand)
 Avoid opening port 3306 to all source IP addresses.
 That would not be secure.
-Instead, open it only to servers in the security group that is used by the EC2 instance that you're connecting from (try typing `sg-` into the source field to see options).
+Instead, open it only to servers in the security group that is used by the EC2 instance that you're connecting from (try typing `sg-` into the source field to see options).<b>
 Tip #4 (click to expand)
 You can confirm that the security group settings allow traffic on TCP port 3306 from the EC2 instance to the database.
 Try running these commands in the Systems Manager session manager terminal (replace with the actual RDS endpoint):
 ```